ibm-granite/granite-tsfm/notebooks/hfdemo/tinytimemixer/full_benchmarking/gift_leaderboard/README.md

 ## Methodology
 TTMs are lightweight and extremely fast, making them suitable for few-shot fine-tuning on the target domain data.
-In the GIFT-Eval benchmark, we finetune TTMs independently on each dataset, with only 20% of the training data.
-For extremely short datasets with <200 finetune samples, we use 90% few-shot setting).
+In the GIFT-Eval benchmark, we finetune TTMs independently on each dataset using either 20% of the training data or 200 samples, whichever is greater.
 TTM finetuning is pretty fast with an average finetune time of only 2.5 minutes in one A100 GPU.
-Since GIFT follows GlounsTS which allows the entire training data to be used as context, this approach can also be referred to as in-context 20% learning.
+Since GIFT follows GlounsTS which allows the entire training data to be used as in-context, this approach can also be referred to as in-context 20% learning.

 Each dataset is chronologically split into train, validation, and test datasets.
 TTMs are finetuned on 20% random windows taken from the training split, validated on the validation split, and then finally the performance on the test split has been reported.